CSV Log Parser

-The process of parsing files in CSV format is based on converting each row into a simple JSON object mapping keys to values.
-To do that, each column must be given a name.
+log parser, CSV files are parsed by converting each row into a simple JSON object, mapping keys to values.
+To do this, each column must be given a name.

 To parse CSV logs without a header row, Panther needs to know which names to assign to each column.